PenTestical/hash_file_bundle/README.md

 # hash_file_bundle
-Huge password hash file bundle from Korelogic 2012 DEFCON
+This is a huge password hash file bundle from Korelogic 2012 DEFCON.
+Can be used, for example, with Johntheripper to crack password hashes.